magnetar-iiith/FairPrivateDL/README.md

 For any questions related to the tutorial, please write to sankarshan[dot]damle[at]research.iiit.ac.in

 ## Citation
-If you find this tutorial please cite our work:
+If you find this tutorial helpful please cite our work:

 ```
 @inproceedings{PDG24,